How to end password reuse on the web: Evaluation and Parameter Optimization

-In contrast, in \tblref{tbl:throughput:Tor} a response was \textit{qualifying} if its response time was $\le 8\secs$.
-This $3\secs$ difference between the standards for \textit{qualifying} in the two tests was needed because we constructed the untrusted-\directoryTerm test to capture as faithfully as possible the Tor costs that a real deployment would incur.
-Notably, even though the \nmbrRespondersQueried \respondersTerm queried per request were chosen from only 64 \respondersTerm in total (the configuration was the same as in \secref{sec:framework:performance}), no two requests were allowed to use the same Tor circuit, since they would be unable to do so in a real deployment, where different addresses for the same \responderTerm are stored for different user accounts at the \directoryTerm.
+This $3\secs$ difference between the standards for \textit{qualifying} in the two tests was needed because we constructed the \untrustedForAccountLocationPrivacy-\directoryTerm test to capture as faithfully as possible the Tor costs that a real deployment would incur.
+Notably, even though the \nmbrRespondersQueried \respondersTerm queried per request were chosen from only 64 \respondersTerm in total (the configuration was the same as in \secref{sec:eval:performance}), no two requests were allowed to use the same Tor circuit, since they would be unable to do so in a real deployment, where different addresses for the same \responderTerm are stored for different user accounts at the \directoryTerm.
 (The exception is if the requests were for the same user and at the same \responderTerm.)
 So, each request necessitated construction of new Tor circuits to its \respondersTerm, which increased response times commensurately.

-To put \tblref{tbl:throughput} in context, a throughput of 50 qualifying responses per second is enough to enable each of the 287 million Internet users in the U.S.\footnote{This estimate was retrieved from \url{https://www.statista.com/topics/2237/internet-usage-in-the-united-states/} on April 15, 2018.} to setup or change passwords on more than 5 accounts per year.
+To put \tblref{tbl:throughput} in context, a throughput of 50 qualifying responses per second is enough to enable each of the 312 million Internet users in the U.S.\footnote{This estimate was retrieved from \url{https://www.statista.com/topics/2237/internet-usage-in-the-united-states/} on December 4, 2018.} to setup or change passwords on about 5 accounts per year.
 Moreover, we believe the numbers in \tblref{tbl:throughput} to be pessimistic, in that in each request, the \nmbrRespondersQueried \respondersTerm were chosen from only $\nmbrResponders{\accountId}=64$ \respondersTerm in total, versus from likely many more in practice.
-Still, based on \tblref{tbl:throughput:Tor}, a deployment using the untrusted-\directoryTerm model would presumably require adaptations of Tor for our use-case (e.g.,~\cite{perng2006:m2}) and distribution of the \directoryTerm.
+Still, based on \tblref{tbl:throughput:Tor}, a deployment using the \untrustedForAccountLocationPrivacy-\directoryTerm model would presumably require adaptations of Tor for our use-case (e.g.,~\cite{perng2006:m2}) and distribution of the \directoryTerm.